kaby76/dllexport-of-kernels/README.md

 Furthermore, there doesn't seem to be a way to load Sep.dll using the CUDA Driver API.
 This is unfortunately a major limitation in accessing the code in Sep.lib/dll.
 If you want to pre-compile a CUDA library, the only way I found that works is a static .LIB library without the -dlink option.
+I also believe the -dc option must be used for NVCC.